mofanv/darknetz/README.md

 ```
 darknetp classifier train -pp_start 4 -pp_end 9 cfg/mnist.dataset cfg/mnist_lenet.cfg
 ```
 You can choose the partition point of layers in the TEE by adjusting the argument `-pp_start` and `-pp_end`.
-Any seqenuce layers (first, middle, or last layers) can be put inside the TEE.
+Any sequence layers (first, middle, or last layers) can be put inside the TEE.

+Note: you may suffer from insufficient secure memory problems when you run this command. the preconfigured secure memory of darknetz is `TA_STACK_SIZE = 1*1024*1024` and `TA_DATA_SIZE = 10*1024*1024` in `ta/user_ta_header_defines.h` file.
+However, the maximum secure memory size can differ from different devices (typical size is 16 MiB) and maybe not enough.
+When this happens, you may want to either, configure the needed secure memory to be smaller, or increase the secure memory of the device (for QEMU go to the [link here](https://github.com/OP-TEE/optee_os/issues/2079)).

-You will see output from the Normal World like this:
+When everything is ready, you will see output from the Normal World like this:
 ```
 # Prepare session with the TA
 # Begin darknet